pshah116/Electronics-R-US/README.md

 **Refund monitoring:**

+•Investigate what concerns loyalty members are facing to understand what is driving their higher refund rates.

-•Investigate why loyalty members had a high refund rate compared to non-loyalty members.
-Enhance post-purchase experience and durability to sustain **0% refund rate** achieved in 2022.
+•Enhance post-purchase experience and durability to sustain **0% refund rate** achieved in 2022.